AnandhGinsheim/SpeedoMeter/ReadMe.txt

 Author : Anandh
-Application : SpeedoMeter and Tachometer Simulation.
+Application : SpeedoMeter and Tachometer Simulation in Android.
 Implemented : SpeedoMeter simulation completely implemented.
 Tachometer is added, but not implemented.
 Compentents used : Custom UI, View, Handler, Thread, ValueAnimator, Canvas.
 Functionality : On launching the application, speed simulation with animation will be started for the first time.